sunpy/ndcube/docs/data_classes.rst

 Explode Along Axis
 ------------------
-During analysis of some data - say of a stack of images - it may be necessary to make some different fine-pointing adjustments to each image that isn't accounted for the in the original WCS translations, e.g. due to satellite wobble.
+During analysis of some data --- say of a stack of images --- it may be necessary to make some different fine-pointing adjustments to each image that isn't accounted for the in the original WCS translations, e.g. due to satellite wobble.
 If these changes are not describable with a single WCS object, it may be desirable to break up the N-D sub-cubes of an `~ndcube.NDCubeSequence` into an sequence of sub-cubes with dimension N-1.
 This would enable a separate WCS object to be associated with each image and hence allow individual pointing adjustments.

-Rather than manually dividing the datacubes up and deriving the corresponding WCS object for each exposure, `~ndcube.NDCubeSequence` provides a useful method, `~ndcube.NDCubeSequence.explode_along_axis`.
+Rather than manually dividing the cubes up and deriving the corresponding WCS object for each exposure, `~ndcube.NDCubeSequence` provides a useful method, `~ndcube.NDCubeSequence.explode_along_axis`.
-To call it, simply provide the number of the data cube axis along which you wish to break up the sub-cubes.
+To call it, simply provide the number of the array axis along which you wish to break up the cubes.

 .. code-block:: python

   >>> exploded_sequence = my_sequence.explode_along_axis(0)

-Assuming we are using the same ``my_sequence`` as above, with dimensions of ``(<Quantity 4.0 pix>, <Quantity 4.0 pix>, <Quantity 4.0 pix>, <Quantity 5.0 pix>)``, the ``exploded_sequence`` will be an `~ndcube.NDCubeSequence` of nine 2-D NDCubes each with shape ``(<Quantity 4.0 pix>, <Quantity 5.0 pix>)``.
+Assuming we are using the same ``my_sequence`` as above, with dimensions of ``(<Quantity 4.0 pix>, <Quantity 4.0 pix>, <Quantity 4.0 pix>, <Quantity 5.0 pix>)``, the ``exploded_sequence`` will be an `~ndcube.NDCubeSequence` of nine 2-D NDCubes each with shape ``(4, 5)``.

 .. code-block:: python